Illinois Wesleyan accounting graduates have among the highest CPA exam pass rates in the state of Illinois.

 Accountants are in demand by many types of organizations.
 They play a pivotal role in making key decisions for private companies, public accounting firms, government agencies, and not-for-profit agencies.

 Corporate recruiters have often commented on how much they enjoy visiting the IWU campus because of the poise and preparation of the candidates in our accounting program.
-Some accounting graduates have earned master's or doctoral degrees and gone on to teach at the university level.

 Professor Gerald Olson discusses the newest major in Accounting and Financial Services, and a minor in risk management.